nmfs-opensci/.github/profile/README.md

 ### The NMFS Openscapes

-The overarching vision of the NMFS Openscapes is to support scientific researchers within NOAA Fisheries by providing training in reproducible scientific workflows and platforms, facilitating collaboration across divisions in common scientific data science tasks, and providing shared "best practices" resources.
+The overarching vision of NMFS Openscapes is to support scientific researchers within NOAA Fisheries by providing training in reproducible scientific workflows and platforms, facilitating collaboration across divisions in common scientific data science tasks, and providing shared "best practices" resources.

 The NMFS Openscapes GitHub org provides a shared GitHub resource to: